[Last updated January 23, 2020]

 Multiple columns have been added into the XLSForm to translate the labels of questions.
 Each language is notated using a descriptive string for the language followed by its corresponding ISO 639-1 code enclosed in parenthesis.
 For example, the XLSForm column with the question label in Spanish will be label::Español(es), and the label in English will be label::English(en).

 You can add translations to labels, but also to hints (hint::Español(es), hint::English(en)...), constraint messages and even images!
 For example, if you want to include an image with a diagram along with your question, you can use the image::Español(es) column to reference a diagram that has text in Spanish and the image:: English(en) column to include that same diagram with text in English.

 |text||name||What is your name?||Ποιο ειναι το ονομα σου?||Type your name|

 |select_one an||animal||What is your favorite animal?||Ποιο είναι το αγαπημένο σας ζώο;||Choose one animal|

 Note: If you start adding language columns for your labels, make sure you add a language qualifier to all of them.

 Similarly to how questions are translated in the survey XLSForm worksheet, choices in lists can also be translated.
 If you turn into the choices worksheet you will note that the same technique is used to translate the choice labels.
 Similarly to questions, if you are using the image column with your choices, you can translate it too.

 By default, Survey123 will get the language code of your device’s locale settings and try to find the right column in your spreadsheet that matches that locale.
-In this way, the survey will by default open in the language that matches the device’s locale.
-You can overwrite this behavior by defining the default language in the settings worksheet of your XLSForm.
-The language switcher in the Survey123 app will let users switch to any of the available languages defined in your form.
+This will automatically display your survey in the language that the end user is expecting.

 All the above is also nicely described in this new video tutorial created by James Moore.